Saturday, December 25, 2021

 nestled in dogears,

-that feasted on tired hands
+that feasted on an old man's tired hands

-to devour their paralyzed,
+to devour his paralyzed,

 insensate scholarship.

-which throbbed in the walls,
+throbbed in the walls,

-an eerie omen of sibilance.
+eerie in their omen of sibilance.

 below half-dead, hung eyes

-some last tome of hope lay open
+a tome of hope lay open

---vivisected, slain--
+--vivisected, mostly slain--

-yet no cure for a tortured quest,
+yet no cure for the old man's tortured quest,

-no Quod Erat Demonstrandum .
+no Quod Erat Demonstrandum.

-the sad only conclusion, then, being god.
+the sad only conclusion, then,

-god who had designed this futile math,
+a god who had designed a futile math,

-an impregnable Door,
+an impregnable tower,

-to step through would be to slide,
+to climb above would be to slide,

-sunset’s smallest last shadow--
+to become sunset’s smallest last shadow--

-forever to stretch, thinner, endless,
+forever to stretch, thinner, ceaseless,

-not quite gone, but nevertheless
+not gone, but nevertheless

 never there.